sxz0/Internship_code/README.md

 *datasets* folder contains the preliminary datastets generated during the data collection.

 *experiments* folder contains the experiments carried out with the gathered data.

+*wpa_supplicant.conf* should be added in /boot/ of Rasp Zero to enable Wifi connectivity.